 And so much more.
 The use-cases are nearly limitless when it comes to using AI in the insurance industry.

-Understanding AI for Insurance#understanding-ai-for-insurance
+Understanding AI for Insurance#

 Before we could start exploring the possibilities of AI in Insurance, it is important for us to learn what we mean by using AI for Insurance.
 To begin with, the term artificial intelligence is vast and wide.
 Meaning, machine learning, predictive analytics, intelligent automation and so many such machine-driven actions fall under artificial intelligence.